Studio 3T’s Import Wizard lets you import JSON, CSV, BSON/mongodump, SQL, and another collection to MongoDB.

 The date format XXX supports all order variations of the year, month, and day fields, as well as three separators: “-“, “/” and “.”

-Both ISO and Locale formats accept their respective variations like date only, date with short or long time, etc.
+Both ISO and Locale formats accept their respective variations such as date only, date with short or long time, and so on.

-Upon CSV import, Studio 3T will try to detect a suitable date format for all the values of a column and will automatically use one based on the following criteria:
+Upon CSV import, Studio 3T tries to detect a suitable date format for all the values of a column and automatically uses one based on the following criteria:

 - The above date formats are tested in the given order with all the values of a column/field

-But of course, as with all data types, the selection can always be overridden.
+But of course, as with all data types, you can override the selection.

 Import JSON to MongoDB

-Open the Import Wizard.
-Then, choose JSON as the import format and click OK.
+Open the Import Wizard, select JSON as the import format, and click Configure.

-Under the Insertion Mode column, double-click on a cell to choose one of the insertion modes from the drop-down menu.
+Under the Insertion Mode column, double-click a cell to select one of the insertion modes from the list.

 Import BSON/mongodump to MongoDB

-Open the Import Wizard.
-Then, select BSON – mongodump folder or BSON – mongodump archive as the import format.
+Open the Import Wizard, select BSON – mongodump folder or BSON – mongodump archive as the import format, and click Configure.

-For both types, you will need to configure a ‘mongorestore’ executable under Preferences > MongoDB tools.
+For both types, you need to configure a ‘mongorestore’ executable under Preferences > External tools > MongoDB tools.

-Click on the folder icon and choose the root mongodump folder to be imported.
-If the folder is valid, the available databases and collections will auto-populate the Import sources section.
+If you’re importing a mongodump folder, click the select folder icon and choose the root mongodump folder you want to import.
+If the folder is valid, the databases and collections from the mongodump are displayed in the Import sources section.

-Check or uncheck the collections to include or exclude them in the import.
+Select the collections as required to include or exclude them in the import.

 Import SQL & Migration to MongoDB

-To define the source SQL connection, click Click here to connect to a server which will open the SQL Connection Manager.
+To define the source SQL connection, click Click here to connect to a server which opens the SQL Connection Manager.

 Next, choose the source SQL table by clicking on Click here to select a table.
-This will display a list of all SQL tables in your database.
+This displays a list of all SQL tables in your database.

-Type to filter or simply choose the source table from the list.
+Type to filter or simply choose the source table from the list, and click OK.

 Additional settings you can configure: